dagger/dagger/docs/v0.3/sdk/cue/guides/actions/1231-always-execute.md

 # How to always execute an action?

-Dagger implemented a way to invalidate cache for a specific action.
+The Dagger Engine implements a way to invalidate the cache for a specific action.

 The `docker.#Run` and `core.#Exec` actions have an `always` field (which means "always run"):